Recommended: Click here to open the site in a separate tab for easy reference while following this case study.

 This is deliberately going against the grain of the times.
 Why would I do this?
 I had three reasons, one personal, two practical.

 The personal reason is that I prefer not to adhere to design conventions, i.e., rules that are dictated by others, if in a given instance I cannot independently find a good reason to do so.
 Or, to put it another way, there is only one design principle that I consistently adhere to: form follows function.
 Which brings me to the first practical reason: the information on this site can be presented more clearly using continuous blocks of text within a small number of screens than small amounts of text split up among many screens.
 Doing so, in this case, improves the clarity of the information and reduces the amount of time required to gain it.
 And it also makes the design, which is already unique in its use of color and animation, stand out among the sea of sites that these days are extremely similar to one another in concept and form.
-Finally, the second practical reason is Search Engine Optimization.
-Sites that open with only a single photo, minimal text, and a button above the fold lose ranking in the search engines due to the effect of a Google algorithm known as “Panda,” that rewards content density and variety (words, pictures andinteractivity), particularly above the fold, and penalizes a lack thereof.
+(Chances are you may have seen sites that open with a full-screen photograph and the text, “Hi, my name‘s _____ and I‘m a designer.”
+This, actually, is not designed.)
+Finally, the second practical reason is search engine optimization (SEO).
+Sites that open with only a single photo, minimal text, and a button above the fold lose ranking in the search engines due to the effect of a Google algorithm known as “Panda,” that rewards content density and variety (words, pictures and interactivity), particularly above the fold, and penalizes a lack thereof.

-Now, it could be suggested that the majority today’s scroll-happy, low attention-span viewers won’t take the time to read bits of text longer than a one or two short sentences.
+Now, it could be suggested that the majority today’s shorter attention-span visitors won’t take the time to read bits of text longer than a one or two short sentences.
 That may be true.
-But I would submit, from having watched countless screens recordings of visitors to the sites I've developed, that the majority won’t even do that much.
-In other words, the majority will not behave like serious customers, because they won’t be serious customers.
+But I‘ve discovered first-hand, from having watched countless screens recordings of visitors to the sites I've developed, that the majority won’t even do that much.
+In other words, the majority of visitors to your site won‘t behave like serious customers, because they are not serious customers.
 But, I submit, the ones that do take the time to read will in fact be serious customers, and these are the visitors that matter in the end.

 Likewise, I chose not to adhere to today’s convention of placing frequent call-to-action buttons throughout that link the visitor to a contact form.
-Instead, I chose the old-school approach of simply putting an email in the footer.
-Unconventional, maybe even a little unprofessional-looking these days?
-Yes.
-Easier for the user?
-I'm also willing to venture that the answer to this is yes.
-At least speaking for myself, I would rather click on an email if interested after viewing the contents of a page, than be harangued with frequent calls-to-action, and the necessity to fill out a webform with a reCAPTCHA hurdle at the end.
+Instead, I chose the old-school approach of simply putting a simple button, linked to an email, at the bottom of each page.
+Why?
+Speaking for myself, I have no interest in responding to a call-to-action until after I‘ve viewed the contents of a page.
+I don‘t like to be harangued with frequent calls-to-action, and the necessity to fill out a webform with a reCAPTCHA hurdle at the end.
+Perhaps there are others like myself?
+I‘m will to find out.

-(Does this mean that I’m philosophically opposed to designing modern sites, including all of their standardized design conventions and clichés?
-Not at all!
-First, I'm always 100% amenable to the preferences of my clients, and most clients will not only prefer but require that modern design conventions be followed.
-And second, for most applications, current design conventions are quite effective, especially given the relatively shorter attention spans of contemporary smartphone users who typically prefer to quickly scroll through small bits of information (perhaps as a result of the influence of social media), rather than reading detailed information in a single screen.)
+(Does this mean that I’m philosophically opposed to designing modern sites, including all of their standardized design convention and clichés?
+No… I'm always amenable to the preferences of my clients, and most clients will not only prefer that modern design conventions be followed.
+And second, current design conventions are likely quite effective, given the relatively shorter attention spans of younger visitors who are conditioned to quickly scroll through small bits of information (perhaps as a result of the influence of smart phones combined with social media), rather than reading detailed information in a single screen.)

 This design is an example of the integration of a central idea or concept with graphic elements and animation, in which none of the aesthetic choices are accidental or gratuitous, as is the case with most web design.